waterloo-rocketry/docs/electrical-gse/rlcs-v4/towerside-relay-board.rst

      - Description
      - Justification/Parent Requirement
    * - MECH.
 1
-     - Board shall be no larger than 8 cm x 8 cm
+     - Board shall be no larger than ?
      - Proper mounting in EGSE respin
    * - MECH.
 2
      - Board shall have M3 mounting hole on each of the corner